adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

 - Check your `.env` file is updated and pointing to the correct project and workspace.
 If not, run `aio app use`, then deploy again `aio app deploy --force-build --force-deploy`.

-- If none of the above steps are woking, please reach out to an available technical assistant for help.
+- If none of the above steps are working, please reach out to an available technical assistant for help.

 ### 2. Menu is not appearing in the Adobe Commerce Admin Panel